-CAUTION: The DC terminal and Flange/Kep nuts are made of stainless steel which have a high likelihood of seizure.
-To help prevent the bolt and nut from seizing-causing the bolts to strip or snap/break-off-the use of anti-seize lubricant is highly recommended.
+Info: The DC terminal and Flange/Kep nuts are made of stainless steel and using power tools can cause them to seize on the bolt.
+To help prevent the bolt and nut from seizing-causing the bolts to strip or snap/break-off-anti-seize lubricant should be used.